Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-An-Introduction.markdown

 explaining what you're seeing.

 The window in the middle is a Parameter Browser.
 It let's you create a new "World" based on random parameters.

+This is probably a great time to illustrate the differences between Apophysis and Chaotica.

+*Parameters* are what defines a fractal.
+In Chaotica they you have a *chaos* file.
+In apophysis you have a *flame* file.
+These files contain parameters.

+Chaotica uses the term *world* to define a collection of parameters.
-If you've used Apophysis think "flame."
-In Apophysis you call it a flame, and here it's a world.
-It's just a different way of thinking about it really.
-You can either accept one of the random variables, or click that button on the left that says "New random worlds".
+In Apophysis a collection of parameters is called a *flame*

+You can either accept one of the random variables provided by the parameter browser, or click that button on the left that says "New random worlds".

 The main window in the back is where your world will take shape.
 You can safely